mcu-tools/mcuboot/docs/design.md

 The offset immediately following such a record represents the start of the next flash area.

+---
+***Note***

-Note: "min-write-size" is a property of the flash hardware.
-If the hardware allows individual bytes to be written at arbitrary addresses, then min-write-size is 1.
-If the hardware only allows writes at even addresses, then min-write-size is 2, and so on.
+*"min-write-size" is a property of the flash hardware.
+If the hardware* *allows individual bytes to be written at arbitrary addresses, then* *min-write-size is 1.
+If the hardware only allows writes at even addresses,* *then min-write-size is 2, and so on.*

+---

 An image trailer contains the following fields: